Bobby Beausoleil: Film roles

 Beausoleil was to star in Kenneth Anger's 1967 version of the film Lucifer Rising, but little footage was shot before the two had a falling out, and the project was abandoned.
 Some of the footage was later used in Invocation of My Demon Brother (and again in the resurrected Lucifer Rising film).
 Beausoleil appeared in the western-styled softcore porn film The Ramrodder (a.k.a.
 Savage Passion), which also featured his friend Catherine Share.
 Share later became a full-fledged member of the Manson Family.
 This film was shot at a small ranch in Topanga Canyon.

 Beausoleil at the age of 16 had a brief appearance as Cupid in the 1967 film Mondo Hollywood, a documentary about the social, political, and cultural climate of Los Angeles.
 It included a wide cast of Hollywood figures, including Manson Family murder victim, hair stylist Jay Sebring.

-Beausoleil, with his prison band The Freedom Orchestra, completed his soundtrack for Kenneth Anger's Lucifer Rising in 1979.
-The film premiered in New York in 1980.